Zequez/logseq-vault/pages/Logseq Vault Web Proyector.md

-- Creating folder inside Logseq with web building toolchain Vite inside.
+- Creating folder inside Logseq called with 11ty
 - Load all Logseq markdown files into Vite and create a web entrypoint for each.